jdmclark/gorc/README.md

 ------------

 * Create symbolic links to the `resource` and `episode` directories inside the `game` subdirectory.
+* Optional: Rip the CD audio to the `game/restricted/music/1` and `game/restricted/music/2` subdirectories in OGG format.
 * Run `make` from the project root.

 Requirements